+PLEASE NOTE: The open enrollment period for 2017 in Massachusetts is now closed.
 In Massachusetts, all residents who are 18 or older are required to have health insurance.
-The open enrollment period to buy health insurance in the state started on Nov.
-1 and runs through Jan.
-31. If you and your family need to choose a health …Continue Reading Getting Health Insurance for Individuals and Families in Massachusetts
+The open enrollment period to buy health insurance in the state for 2018 will start on Nov. …Continue Reading Getting Health Insurance for Individuals and Families in Massachusetts

 This is a guest blog post from the Highway Safety Division (HSD) of the Executive Office of Public Safety and Security (EOPSS).
 The Highway Safety Division has launched a new car seat safety website in English and Spanish to help parents and caregivers find the right car seat …Continue Reading Car Seat 101: Is Your Child in the Right Seat and Strapped in Safely?